 Seems Texans have always been known for raising things Bigger and Better, like cattle and cotton.
 Well, if the truth be told, the same is true about fish.

-You see, this group of German Descendants, The Zwahrs, had this farm in Danbury they raised rice and cattle on.
-And on this farm, they had some large reservoirs used to irrigate the rice and slake the thirsts of the cattle.
+The Zwahrs came to Danbury in the early 50’s to raise cattle and farm rice .
+The farm had some large reservoirs used to irrigate the rice and slake the thirsts of the cattle.
 Well, being the enterprising sorts that they are, they decided to get the most use out of the reservoirs they could, so they built a small lake and started raising catfish in it.

 Pretty soon, word had spread about the quality and size of these Zwahr catfish, so they decided to market them to the general public.
 This was in 1969.